Howick Street houses, Bathurst

-The Howick Street houses are five heritage-listed neighbouring semi-detached houses at 194, 196, 198, 200 and 202 Howick Street, Bathurst, Bathurst Region, New South Wales, Australia.
+The Howick Street houses are five heritage-listed neighbouring semi-detached houses at 194, 196, 198, 200 and 202 Howick Street, Bathurst in the Central West region of New South Wales, Australia.
 194, 196 and 198 are separately heritage-listed, while 200 and 202 are listed together.
-The houses are privately-owned.
+The houses are privately owned.
 It is also known as Terrace Cottages (LEP 2014).
 The five houses were all added to the New South Wales State Heritage Register on 2 April 1999.

 History

 194 and 196 Howick Street

 194 and 196 Howick Street are part of a row of three Victorian Georgian properties comprising a former corner shop and two residences which are part of a late Georgian streetscape on the corners of Bentinck and Howick Streets.
 They are of a style now rare in central Bathurst.

 They are a pair of Victorian Georgian single storey attached residences of face brick under a hipped iron roof.
 They have a symmetrical façade with central four panelled front doors flanked by 12 paned double hung sash windows with timber louvered shutters.
-Full width hip - roofed verandah supported by flat timber posts with timber picket balustrade.
+Full width hip – roofed verandah supported by flat timber posts with timber picket balustrade.

 198 Howick Street

 198 Howick Street is a simple, well maintained late Georgian style cottage, one of a group of similar cottages which forms a unified colonial Georgian streetscape on the corner of Howick and Bentinck Streets.
 It is of a modest style now rare in the Central commercial area of Bathurst.

-It is a single storey Victorian Georgian cottage of face brick under a gabled iron roof.
-The cottage has a symmetrical façade with central four panelled front door, flanked by large paned double hung sash windows.
-It has a full width verandah supported by square timber posts with timber picket balustrade.
+It is a single-storey Victorian Georgian cottage of face brick under a gabled iron roof.
+The cottage has a symmetrical façade with central four-panelled front door, flanked by large-paned double-hung sash windows.
+It has a full-width verandah supported by square timber posts with timber picket balustrade.

 It is now used for commercial purposes and tenanted by a hearing clinic.